-South Africa is a unique location, where natural beauty, turbulent history and diversity of cultures meet.
-South Africans are proud of their rainbow nation, the country is a melting pot boasting 11 official languages.
-Currently ranked as the top tourism destination in the world, Cape Town’s blend of beauty and cultures make it the culinary capital of the country.
+South Africa as a country is a unique location, where natural beauty, turbulent history and diversity of cultures meet.
+Cape Town’s blend of beauty and cultures make it the culinary capital of the country.

 The Test Kitchen (Woodstock, Cape Town)